tradichel/FireboxCloudAutomation/README.md

     Enable MFA on your user ID that is used to run this script: http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html

-    http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html
+    More about AWS IAM Best Practices (like MFA) http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html

     Install and configure the AWS CLI with your access key ID, secret key and region: